astrobytes-edu/astr596-modeling-universe/01-course-info/01-astr596-syllabus-fall25.md

 ## Course Description

 This course provides a hands-on introduction to the practice and theory of scientific computing, with an emphasis on numerical methods and machine learning, applied to astrophysical problems.
 Beginning with Python programming fundamentals and object-oriented design, the course progresses through sophisticated numerical methods including N-body dynamics, Monte Carlo radiative transfer, Bayesian inference, Gaussian processes, and culminates with neural networks.
 Students will implement all algorithms from first principles ("glass box" approach) before transitioning to modern frameworks (JAX ecosystem).
-The course emphasizes professional software development practices, responsible AI integration, and preparation for computational research careers.
+The course emphasizes professional software development practices, responsible AI integration, and preparation for computational research and industry careers.

 **Important Note:** I'm not testing your astrophysics knowledge.
 All necessary equations and scientific background will be provided.
-Your task is to learn and understand the scientific concepts, implement them correctly in Python, and connect the computation to the physics.
+Your task is to learn and understand the scientific concepts, implement them correctly in Python, and connect the computation to the astrophysics.
 The focus is on computational thinking and implementation skills that transfer to any research domain.

 **For an expanded description of the course philosophy and approach, see:**